magicbell/magicbell-js/packages/react/README.md

 ## NotificationContent

-This component compiles the notification's `content` using the [Liquid](https://shopify.github.io/liquid/) template language and renders the result.
-The output is sanitized to prevent XSS attacks.
+This component renders the notification's content, by injecting the notification content as HTML.
+As the notification content comes from a safe source - your server - we do not sanitize the content.
+If you need to sanitize content - because the notification contains user generated info - you'd need to do so when creating the notification on your backend.

 These are all the properties accepted by this component.